ezriharmusial/LastMessengerS/src/routes/unity-album-2022/captured-my-heart/+page.md

 genres:
   - Afrobeat
 theme: dark
-align_image: right
+alignImage: right
-bg_color: bg-red-700
+bgColor: bg-red-700
 color: text-red=200
 bg: simple-jack-love
-bg_position: bg-left
+bgPosition: bg-left
 metadescription: This song shades light to the sweetness that comes with being in love and vice versa.
 It tries to expose the clingy inherence  in the female gender, who envisages  relationships as a do or die affair and can go the